sramayanam/terraformTfDataLandingZoneTemplate/README.md

     2. Create a key Vault and have the Resource ID ready
     3. Create an Azure Storage Account.
 This storage account also serves as the Terraform state store
     4. A service principal, Secret and the Tenant ID with a permission of the Owner on the subscription
+    5. To get maximum benifit customer could port their data from on-prem into the blob storage they created in step3

 ### All you need to do is change the inputs.tfvars and run three terraform commands to get your environment set up